Skip to main content

 Ohio Privacy of School Records Laws

 Who Has Access to School Records?
-No release without student's consent if over 18; if 18 or under, consent of parent or guardian is necessary.
+Release is not allowed without the student's consent if they are over the age of 18 years of age.
+If they are under the age of 18, consent of the parent or guardian is necessary.
 Directory information may be released.
-Rights of school district to renew or select student records are restricted.
+The rights of school districts to renew or select student records are restricted.

-Note: State laws are constantly changing -- contact an Ohio education attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws may change at any time through the enactment of new legislation, decisions made at higher courts, and other means.
+We strive to ensure the accuracy of the information on these pages, but you also may want to contact an Ohio education attorney or conduct your own legal research to verify the state law(s) you are researching.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help